shpaw415/bunext/README.md

 ## 0.8.11

 - Fix crash on dev mode when a cold refresh is made
-- Add some tweek to the database shemas
+- Add some tweak to the database schemas
 - little performance enhancement
 - Update Documentation process.env